Provider: Michelle Tobin, MA, LMHC, PMP

 • Most sharing of psychotherapy notes

-MY USES AND DISCLOSURES:
+MY USES AND DISCLOSURES

 How do I typically use or share your health information?